hsotoparada/DeepPhasePick/README.md

 **picking/S** -> S-phase picking related results.

-## 4. DeepPhasePick Worflow
+## 4. DeepPhasePick worflow

-DeepPhasePick worflow is controlled by the parameters defined in several dictionaries in the run\_dpp.py script.
+DeepPhasePick worflow is controlled by the parameters defined in several dictionaries in the **run\_dpp.py** script.
-Using these parameters, dpp.py runs the steps described below...
+These parameters are used by **run\_dpp.py** to perform the steps described below.

-1) Reading trained models and other relevant results from hyperparameter optimization.
+1) Reading of optimized models trained for phase detection and picking tasks, and other relevant results from the hyperparameter optimization.

-Parameters used here should not be changed by the user, since...
+Parameters used in this part of the script are fixed and should not be changed by the user.

-2) Definition of user-defined parameters...
+2) Definition of user-defined parameters used for detection and picking of phases.

 2.1) Parameters used for detection and picking of phases.

-dct\_param -> dictionary defining how waveform data is to be preprocessed.
+**dct\_param** -> dictionary defining how waveform data is to be preprocessed.

-dct\_trigger -> dictionary defining how predicted probabity time series are
+**dct\_trigger** -> dictionary defining how predicted probabity time series are used to obtain preliminary and refined phase onsets.

 2.2) Parameters defining continuous waveform data on which DeepPhasePick is applied.

-dct\_sta -> dictionary defining the archived waveform data.
+**dct\_sta** -> dictionary defining the archived waveform data.

-dct\_fmt ->  dictionary defining some formatting for plotting prediction
+**dct\_fmt** ->  dictionary defining some formatting for plotting prediction.

-dct\_time -> dictionary defining the time over which prediction is made.
+**dct\_time** -> dictionary defining the time over which predictions are made.

 3) Run DeepPhasePick on continuous waveform data.

-3.1) Perform phase detection, for predicting preliminary phase picks.
+3.1) Perform phase detection: prediction of preliminary phase picks.

-3.2) Perform phase picking, for predicting refined phase picks, and optionally plotting them / saving some relevant statistics.
+3.2) Perform phase picking: prediction of refined phase picks, and optionally plotting them and saving some relevant statistics.

-3.3) Plotting of continuous waveform including predicted P, S phases, and corresponding predicted probability time series.
+3.3) Plotting of continuous waveform with predicted P and S phases, and corresponding predicted probability time series.

 ## Citation: